From Creative’s President & CEO

 Creative’s total footprint for the scope included in the FY2022 measurement (HQ operations in the United States and program work in three countries) is 1,224 Metric Tons of Carbon equivalent (MTCO2e).
 As noted above, this calculation is for approximately 15 percent of Creative’s global operations.
 With this in mind, Creative’s global footprint (Scopes 1, 2 and 3) is currently estimated between 1,401 and 2,047 metric tons.
 This equates to approximately 1.7 to 2.59 MTCO2e per employee: an average of 2.18 MTCO2e per employee.

 For subsequent annual measurement efforts, we plan to include more of our projects by establishing processes and procedures that will ensure data availability and quality across our portfolio.
 FY22 will be our base year to start discussing and implementing improvement initiatives and establish science-based goals to do our part towards a more sustainable planet.
+Once our baseline is established, our goals will be set as a percent reduction at least 1% reduction per employee (average MTCO2e per employee) to be reviewed annually.
 This will include developing adequate indicators, such as travel per employee or electricity emissions per office square meter, that allow us to measure our footprint and efforts in a reliable manner.

 We are excited to embark on this long-term commitment.